Norwood, New Jersey: Education

 The Norwood Public School District serves students in kindergarten through eighth grade at Norwood Public School.
 As of the 2018–19 school year, the district, comprised of one school, had an enrollment of 618 students and 48.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.7:1.

 Students in public school for ninth through twelfth grades attend Northern Valley Regional High School at Old Tappan, together with students from Harrington Park, Northvale and Old Tappan, along with students from Rockleigh who attend the high school as part of a sending/receiving relationship.
 The school is one of the two schools of the Northern Valley Regional High School District, which also serves students from the neighboring communities of Closter, Demarest and Haworth at the Northern Valley Regional High School at Demarest.
 During the 1994–1996 school years, Northern Valley Regional High School at Old Tappan was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education.
 As of the 2018–19 school year, the high school had an enrollment of 1,170 students and 97.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.
 Seats on the high school district's nine-member board of education are allocated based on the population of the constituent municipalities, with one seat allocated to Norwood.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 25.31 mi of roadways, of which 18.27 mi were maintained by the municipality and 7.04 mi by Bergen County.

-County Route 501 runs for about 1 mi and County Route 505 for about 1.3 mi through Norwood.
+CR 501 runs for about 1 mi and CR 505 for about 1.3 mi through Norwood.

 Public transportation

-Rockland Coaches provides service on routes 20/20T to the Port Authority Bus Terminal in Midtown Manhattan.
+Rockland Coaches provides service on routes 20/20T to the Port Authority Bus Terminal in New York City.

-Saddle River Tours / Ameribus offered service on the 20 / 84 route to the George Washington Bridge Bus Station.

 Wildlife

-The forests in Norwood house many deciduous species, sheltering deer, wild turkey, turtles, foxes, rabbits, and even coyote.
+The forests in Norwood house many deciduous species, sheltering deer, wild turkey, turtles, foxes, rabbits, and coyotes.
 Suburban sprawl is beginning to interfere with the wildlife.
-Deer and auto collisions as well as coyote and human interaction is a problem.
+Deer and auto collisions as well as human interaction with coyotes have been an issue.